Joe Lhota: 2013 Mayoral candidacy

 Lhota resigned as head of the MTA on December 31, 2012, to explore running for mayor of New York City.
 On January 17, 2013, he filed paperwork with the New York City Board of Elections and the New York State Board of Elections to formally launch his mayoral campaign.

+In August 2013, after an MTA subway line was temporarily stopped to rescue two kittens on the tracks in Brooklyn, Lhota's campaign spokesperson told media outlets that while it was the MTA's decision, he would not have shut down the lines.
+The New York Daily News then featured him on their front page under the headline: "Die, Kitties, Die," while Republican primary opponent John Catsimatidis criticized him in a New York Post article titled "Cats loves cats... and Lhota doesn't."
+Some candidates in the Democratic primary said they would have stopped the trains, with Anthony Weiner's spokesperson saying "If Anthony is elected mayor, he will not only stop trains for kittens, he will personally crawl over the third rail to do it."

 Lhota won the endorsements of all three major daily New York City newspapers for the Republican primary, with The New York Times stating, "few people know better than Mr. Lhota how city government works."
 He won the primary on September 10, 2013, with 52.5% of the vote, defeating John Catsimatidis, who garnered 40.7%, and George T. McDonald, who captured 6.8%.

-In the general election campaign, Lhota received the endorsements of Crain's New York Business, AM New York, Newsday, The Jewish Voice, and The New York Post.
+In the general election campaign, Lhota received the endorsements of Crain's New York Business, AM New York, Newsday, and The Jewish Voice.

 Lhota's economic plan focused on job creation primarily through municipal tax cuts.
 He said he wanted to lower the General Corporation Tax, phase out the Commercial Rent Tax, reform the Unincorporated Business Tax, and lower the hotel tax.

 Lhota also proposed a tax incentive program to allow private sector developers to build mixed-use housing to incorporate affordable units.
 He planned to improve education in New York City by doubling the number of public charter schools, particularly in low-income neighborhoods.
 He participated in a School Choice Rally organized by Success Academy Charter Schools to protest Democratic candidate Bill de Blasio's proposed rent requirement for the city's charter schools that were operating in public school buildings and ban on further co-location in public school buildings.
 He also proposed universal pre-kindergarten without raising taxes.

 Lhota lost the general election to de Blasio, garnering 249,121 votes, or 24.3% of the voter turnout.